 - Dairy sector experiences from all over the world with a specific focus on the Dutch dairy sector challenges and opportunities.

 The basic prerequisite for participation in the course is active interest and professional experience in the dairy sector or development sector.
 Participants should be proficient in English, and have at least a BSc degree or an equivalent academic qualification.

 Course programme in more detail

 The large variety in agroecosystems, socio-economic factors, and policies makes it impossible to develop a single model for dairy development.
 Therefore it is essential to understand the opportunities for dairy sector development as well as the limiting factors that could harm sustainability and profitability in the long term.
-During this three weeks course we will analyse the dairy sector at different levels, from animal to farm and up to country level.
+During this online course we will analyse the dairy sector at different levels, from animal to farm and up to country level.
 We will look at the challenges and opportunities the sector faces in your own situation.
 Moving beyond the technical realm, you will learn how to involve multiple stakeholders for inclusion of social, environmental, economic and political aspects.

 Application for this course

-On top of this page you can apply for the course 'Millking to Potential'.
+On top of this page you can apply for the course 'Milking to Potential'.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.